- Clearly communicate the risks of investing in your company — including the likely possibility of zero dollar returns.

 Be clear about the risk

 Given that, it’s no surprise that many entrepreneurs take friends and family investments for granted.
 But mixing money and personal relationships can be risky, especially when things go south.
-If you want to preserve relationships no matter how your company ultimately does, your number one responsibility is to be candid about the risks.
+If you want to preserve relationships no matter how your company ultimately does, your No. 1 responsibility is to be candid about the risks.

 “Mixing money and personal relationships can be risky”